-Tesla Maintenance Schedule: Complete Guide (2026)
+Tesla Maintenance Schedule: What You Actually Need (2026)

 One of the biggest selling points of owning a Tesla is low maintenance.
 No oil changes, no spark plugs, no transmission fluid, no timing belts.
 But "low maintenance" doesn't mean "no maintenance" - and skipping what little there is can lead to expensive problems down the road.